Rubusch/ansible__raspberry/README.md

 $ ./setup.sh /dev/sdi
 ```

-## Setup RPI target
+Plug the card into the RPI.
 Connect ethernet connection to the RPI.
 The RPI will show up on IP **10.1.10.203 (static)**.
-Plug SD card into the RPI and power the board.
 When it is up and running.
 Optionally verify the board is up.
 ```
 $ cd ./ansible
 $ ansible all -m ping
 ```

-Optionally update ssh known_hosts, NB: ``ssh-keyscan`` should return something, when the device is up and running
+(Optionally) update ssh known_hosts
 ```
 $ ssh-keygen -f ~/.ssh/known_hosts -R "10.1.10.203"
 $ ssh-keyscan 10.1.10.203 >> ~/.ssh/known_hosts
     # 10.1.10.203:22 SSH-2.0-OpenSSH_8.4p1 Debian-5+deb11u1
     # 10.1.10.203:22 SSH-2.0-OpenSSH_8.4p1 Debian-5+deb11u1